openstack-archive/murano-specs/specs/mitaka/muranopl-metadata.rst

 https://blueprints.launchpad.net/murano/+spec/metadata-in-muranopl

-Now in MuranoPL is impossible to add metadata for properties, classes or methods, which can be used in various situations, such as UI form definitions or action calls.
-To solve this problem MuranoPL metadata is introduced.
+MuranoPL metadata is a way to attach additional information to various MuranoPL entities such as classes, packages, methods etc. That information might be used by both applications (to implement dynamic programming techniques) or by the external callers (API consumers like UI or even by the Murano Engine itself to impose some runtime behavior based on well known meta values).

 Problem description
 ===================

 With time and development of the language new challenges arrived and MuranoPL need to be extended with new keywords for new features.
 Metadata will be used to store new information about various MuranoPL entities which can be needed in the future.
 With this new feature MuranoPL will become more flexible and go away from the "new keyword for new feature" rule.

 Proposed change
 ===============

-To resolve a problem that was addressed above it was decided to introduce a new way to describe data in MuranoPL - metadata.
-Python class called `MetaAttribute` will be a class describing meta-classes.
-In MuranoPL app developers will create their own meta-classes.
-Instances of those classes will be attached to classes, properties, methods and packages.

-To support metadata functionality it's planned to introduce several new class-level
-keywords:

-#. `Usage` which will help to separate metadata classes from normal classes.
-At first
-   `Usage` will support only two values `Meta` and `Class`.

-#. `Cardinality` (only for `Meta`) will be used to set how much values
-   will be returned from one key in metadata object.
-Values can be `One` or `Many`.

-#. `Applies` (only for `Meta`) which will define to what type of MuranoPL
-   objects the metadata class can be attached.
-Values can be `All`, `Class`, `Method`, `Property`, `Package` or combinations of them, e.g. `[Method, Class]`.
+The proposed solution is to introduce another type of classes - meta-classes.
+Meta classes are similar to regular classes but has additional attributes that control how and where instances of that meta-class can be attached.

+To distinguish meta-classes from regular classes new class-level attribute will be introduced called `Usage`.
+When `Usage` is `Class` (which is a default) the rest of markup is interpreted as a class.
+Usage `Meta` is used ot define meta-class.

+In addition to Usage the following attributes are available for meta-classes:

+#. `Cardinality` - either `One` or `Many` - controls if there can be more than
+   one instance of the meta-class attached to a single language entity.
+   Default is `One`.

+#. `Applies` - one of `Package`, `Type`, `Method`, `Property`, `Argument` or
+   `All` - controls to which of the language entities instances of the meta- class can be attached.
+It is possible to specify several values using YAML list notation.
+Default is `All`.

+#. `Inherited` - `true` or `false` - specifies if the metadata retained for
+   child classes, overridden methods and properties.
+Default is `false`.

 Now, let's take a look at the examples of the meta-class in MuranoPL:

     .. code-block:: yaml

        Name: FooMetaOne
-       Usage: MetaAttribute
+       Usage: Meta
        Applies: Property
        Cardinality: One
        Properties: